msallin/SQLiteCodeFirst/README.md

 ```

 ## Structure

-I tried to write the code in a extensible way.
+The code is written in an extensible way.
 The logic is divided into two main parts, Builder and Statement.
 The Builder knows how to translate the EdmModel into statements where a statement class creates the SQLite-DDL-Code.
 The structure of the statements is influenced by the [SQLite Language Specification](https://www.sqlite.org/lang.html).
 You will find an extensive usage of the composite pattern.

 ## Hints

 If you try to reinstall the NuGet-Packages (e.g. if you want to downgrade to .NET 4.0), the app.config will be overwritten and you may getting an exception when you try to run the console project.
-In this case please check the following issue: https://github.com/msallin/SQLiteCodeFirst/issues/13.
+In this case please check the following issue: <https://github.com/msallin/SQLiteCodeFirst/issues/13.>

 ## Recognition

 I started with the [code](https://gist.github.com/flaub/1968486e1b3f2b9fddaf) from [flaub](https://github.com/flaub).